Critical Illness Insurance

 The University offers benefit-eligible faculty and staff access to voluntary critical illness insurance, administered by MetLife.
 Critical illness insurance provides a lump-sum benefit paid directly to the faculty or staff member upon diagnosis of a covered critical illness.
 The payment may be used to fill in gaps in major medical insurance, protect assets, or cover child care, transportation, special medical equipment, caregivers, or daily living expenses.

 Benefit-eligible faculty and staff members are eligible to enroll.
 Participation is voluntary for an additional monthly premium.
 Evidence of insurability is not required.

-Unmarried dependent children who meet the dependent verification requirements are eligible up to the age of 19.
-A child who is a full-time student may be covered up to the age of 25.
-If a child loses eligibility, the child’s coverage will terminate at the end of the calendar month in which eligibility is lost.
+Dependent children who meet the dependent verification requirements are eligible up to the age of 26.
+Once a child loses eligibility, the child’s coverage will terminate at the end of the calendar month in which eligibility is lost.

 If both spouses are eligible University employees, only one of you (not both) may choose individual + 1 or family coverage, and only one of you may cover dependent children.
 You may not be concurrently enrolled both as an employee and as a dependent.

 |Covered Conditions||Initial Benefit||Recurrence Benefit|

 |Full Benefit Cancer||100% of Initial Benefit||50% of Initial Benefit|